 Students of good character enrolled in day or evening business related majors and studying for bachelor's degrees are eligible for membership.
-Candidates must have completed at least one half of the credits required toward their bachelor's degree and have maintained an average qualitative grade of 3.2.
+Candidates must have completed at least one half of the credits required toward their bachelor's degree (to include a minimum of 24 credit hours, i.e., 8 courses at New Hampshire College) and have maintained an average qualitative grade of 3.2.
 Continuation in Delta Mu Delta requires the member to continue at a 3.2 grade point average.